-An angel investor may be a person or company that provides capital for start-up businesses in exchange for ownership equity or convertible debt.
+An angel investor is a person or company that provides capital for start-up businesses in exchange for ownership equity or convertible debt.
 They may provide a one-time investment or an ongoing capital injection to help the business move through the difficult early stages.
 Unlike banking institutions that invest in already profitable businesses, angel investors invest in entrepreneurs taking their first steps in business.
 In most cases, they play an active role in the management of the new business as a way of protecting their investment and helping the owner build a thriving business.
 Also, some passive investors invest through a fund or Private Placement Memorandum and are not directly involved in the business.

 The term “Angel” originated from the Broadway theater, where affluent individuals provided money for theatrical productions.
-The wealthy individuals provided funds that were paid in full plus interest once the productions started generating revenue.
-The founder of Centre for Venture Research and also a professor at the University of New Hampshire, William Wetzel, coined the term “Angel Investor” in 1978 after completing a study on how entrepreneurs raised capital for businesses.
+The wealthy individuals provided funds that were paid back in full plus interest once the productions started generating revenue.
+The founder of the Centre for Venture Research and also a professor at the University of New Hampshire, William Wetzel, coined the term “Angel Investor” in 1978 after completing a study on how entrepreneurs raised capital for businesses.
 He used the term to describe investors who supported start-up businesses with seed capital.

 Silicon Valley is the home of modern angel investors and also home to the largest number of start-ups in the United States.
 Silicon Valley received 39% of all the $7.5 billion investments in the United States-based companies in Quarter 2 of 2011.
-Total funding reached $22.5 billion in 2011, $2.4 billion more than the investments in 2011.
+Total funding reached $22.5 billion in 2011, $2.4 billion more than the investments in 2010.
 With platforms like AngelList, start-up companies can pitch directly to potential angel investors and secure funding for their business.
 Also, there are dozens of boot camps and conferences every year where entrepreneurs meet with investors one-on-one and pitch their ideas.

-Unlike venture capitalists who invest using money from other investors, angel investors fund entrepreneurs using their money.
-The funds may come from a limited liability company, business, trust or investment fund.
+Unlike venture capitalists who invest using money from other investors, angel investors fund entrepreneurs using their own money.
+The funds may come from a limited liability company, business, trust, or investment fund.
 Angel investors mostly come in during the second round of start-up financing, after raising funds from family and friends.
 The funds from angel investors can range from a few thousand to a few million dollars, depending on the nature of the business.
 The leading sectors in terms of angel investments are technology, healthcare, software, biotech, and energy industries.
-In the United States, an angel investor must have a minimum net worth of $1 million and an annual income of $200,000 as required by the Securities Exchange Commission (SEC).
+In the United States, an angel investor must have a minimum net worth of $1 million and an annual income of $200,000, as required by the Securities Exchange Commission (SEC).

-Angel investors may also group themselves into a syndicate and raise potential investments to the group fund.
+Angel investors may also group themselves into a syndicate and raise potential investments for the group fund.
 The investors may then appoint a professional syndicate management team to identify business start-ups for possible investment.
-The team will also be charged with the responsibility of following up the investments and taking an active management role in the business to ensure that the funds are secure.
+The team will also be charged with the responsibility of following up on the investments and taking an active management role in the business to ensure that the funds are secure.